artyomturkin/go-stream/README.md

-# Stream processing for Go
+# Stream abstraction for Go

-Common stream abstraction and implementations for stream providers.
+Common stream abstraction and in-memory implementation for streaming data.

 Importing into a project
 ```sh